 There was some bad news about the bleach.
 I had faded 2 or 3 of my favorite WAHM diapers.
 It was a sad day.
 I didn’t really want to use bleach on my daughters diapers and I REALLY didn’t want to fade any more of them!
 I had to find something *like* bleach, but not bleach.

-There are also a few other greener OxyClean alternatives on the market.
+There are also a few other greener OxiClean alternatives on the market.
 One of Autumn’s favorites that she uses occasionally in her own wash routine is Grab Green Bleach Alternative.
+I personally prefer the OxiClean Free and Versatile version as I’ve found it to rinse out way easier than the original.

-Here is how I now wash my diapers:
+Here is how I now wash my cloth diapers:

-Just in case you are wondering, I line dry my shells and dry the inserts and wipes in the dryer.
-I have been including the OxyClean for about 2 months now and it seems to be working.
+Just in case you are wondering, I line dry my shells and dry the inserts and wipes in the dryer on hot.

-As we all know, things can change at the drop of a hat with a wash routine.
 What works for one, may not work for another.
 If you are having problems with your cloth diapers and you can’t seem to figure it out.
-Reach out!!!
+Read my top 10 washing tips and see if anything makes sense for your situation. ;) Still have issues?
+Reach out!

 Just don’t give up!